jdaif/slate/source/index.html.md

 # Exposure Library

-Miu Contracts users can import Event Loss tables, Period Loss tables, or HD Period Loss tables.
+Now you can import Event Loss tables, Period Loss tables, or HD Period Loss tables.
 Clients can also create share factors such as an ELT or an HD PLT tagged as SF_ELT and SF_PLT.
 All those Loss table types fall under the exposure category.
-When importing Loss tables for Peril-Regions modeled by RMS, ELTs, and Hd-PLTs are matched to the Event library in Miu Contracts and assigned their respective Peril and Regions for the corresponding data version.
+When importing Loss tables for Peril-Regions modeled by RMS, ELTs, and HD-PLTs are matched to the Event library in Miu Contracts and assigned their respective Peril and Regions for the corresponding data version.
 Below are the API calls included in this section.

 [MIU Exposure](https://www.miuinsights.com/docs/exposurelibrary)